turbo-gecko/MPF/Software/MinOS/Mem_SDS.md

 | 63     | 1      | table version    | binary | 00                      |
 |        | 64     | total bytes      |        |                         |

+Note: Currently date/time functionality is not available in MinOS.
+Date/time is a future capability and space has been reserved in the FCB for future usage.

 ## DateTime Structure
 Follows the DS1302 regster set.
 All times are always saved and read in 24 hour format.
 All values are stored in BCD format.